tufts-ml/InterLUDE/README.md

 # InterLUDE
-This is the code for paper InterLUDE.
+Code for ICML 2024 paper "InterLUDE: Interactions between Labeled and Unlabeled Data to Enhance Semi-supervised Learning"

 To run the code, you can either go directly to the corresponding folder and run the python files.